 During aortic root operations, the aortic valve may be repaired or replaced, depending on its appearance.
 Many aortic aneurysm surgeries can be performed with minimally invasive methods.
 Compared to traditional surgery, minimally invasive approaches may be associated with reduced pain, less scarring, and shorter recovery time.
 Most aneurysms of the aortic root can be done through skin incisions of approximately 5cm, although we never compromise a patient’s safety to achieve a cosmetic result.

 Surgery Options in Aortic Aneurysm Surgery

-Valve-Sparing Root Replacement (David Procedure): Removal of the damaged section of aorta, while preserving the aortic valve.
+Valve– Sparing Root Replacement (David Procedure): Removal of the damaged section of the aorta, while preserving the aortic valve.
 Since the aortic valve remains intact, anticoagulation therapy (to prevent blood clots) is not required.